-- a separate fee of \$175 for each associated Hub Station. - 35.
-Receive-only earth stations.
-For FY 2000, there is no regulatory fee for receive-only earth stations. - b.
-Space Stations (Geostationary Orbit) - 36.
-Geostationary Orbit (also referred to as Geosynchronous) Space Stations are domestic and international satellites positioned in orbit to remain approximately fixed relative to the earth.
-Most are authorized under part 25 of the Commission's Rules to provide communications between satellites and earth stations on a common carrier and/ or private carrier basis.
+35. Receive-only Earth stations.
+For FY 2000, there is no regulatory fee for receive-only Earth stations.

+b.
+Space Stations (Geostationary Orbit)

+36. Geostationary Orbit (also referred to as Geosynchronous) Space Stations are domestic and international satellites positioned in orbit to remain approximately fixed relative to the Earth.
+Most are authorized under part 25 of the Commission's Rules to provide communications between satellites and Earth stations on a common carrier and/or private carrier basis.
 In addition, this category includes Direct Broadcast Satellite (DBS) Service which includes space stations authorized under part 100 of the Commission's rules to transmit or re-transmit signals for direct reception by the general public encompassing both individual and community reception.
 For FY 2000, entities authorized to operate geostationary space stations (including DBS satellites) will be assessed an annual regulatory fee of \$94,650 per operational station in orbit.
-Payment is required for any geostationary satellite that has been launched and tested and is authorized to provide service. - c.
-Space Stations (Non-Geostationary Orbit) - 37.
-Non-Geostationary Orbit Systems (such as Low Earth Orbit (LEO) Systems) are space stations that orbit the earth in non-geosynchronous orbit.
-They are authorized under part 25 of the Commission's rules to provide communications between satellites and earth stations on a common carrier and/ or private carrier basis.
+Payment is required for any geostationary satellite that has been launched and tested and is authorized to provide service.

+c.
+Space Stations (Non-Geostationary Orbit)

+37. Non-Geostationary Orbit Systems (such as Low Earth Orbit (LEO) Systems) are space stations that orbit the Earth in nongeosynchronous orbit.
+They are authorized under part 25 of the Commission's rules to provide communications between satellites and Earth stations on a common carrier and/ or private carrier basis.
 For FY 2000, entities authorized to operate Non-Geostationary Orbit Systems (NGSOs) will be assessed an annual regulatory fee of \$175,250 per operational system in orbit.
 Payment is required for any NGSO System that has one or more operational satellites operational.
-In our FY 1997 Report and Order at paragraph 75 we retained our requirement that licensees of LEOs pay the LEO regulatory fee upon their certification of operation of a single satellite pursuant to section 25.120(d).
+In our FY 1997 Report and Order at paragraph 75 we retained our requirement that licensees of LEOs pay the LEO regulatory fee upon their certification of operation of a single satellite pursuant to § 25.120(d).
 We require payment of this fee following commencement of operations of a system's first satellite to insure that we recover our regulatory costs related to LEO systems from licensees of these systems as early as possible so that other regulatees are not burdened with these costs any longer than necessary.
-Because section 25.120(d) has significant implications beyond regulatory fees (such as whether the entire planned cluster is operational in accordance with the terms and conditions of the license) we are clarifying our current definition of an operational LEO satellite to prevent misinterpretation of our intent as follows:
+Because § 25.120(d) has significant implications beyond regulatory fees (such as whether the entire planned cluster is operational in accordance with the terms and conditions of the license) we are clarifying our current definition of an operational LEO satellite to prevent misinterpretation of our intent as d.
+International Bearer Circuits